hannahro15/Nov24Hackathon/README.md

 ![Screenshot of mobile page](docs/final-score-page-mobile.jpg)

-## Features left to implement

-As part of the project's evolution, the following features are being considered to enhance functionality and accessibility:

-1. Playback Controls

-   - Add options to pause, stop, and replay the generated audio, providing users with greater flexibility in interacting with the speech output.

-2. Accessibility Enhancements

-    - Explore the addition of screen reader compatibility and keyboard navigation to improve accessibility for users with disabilities.

-These features reflect our aspirations to further refine and improve the website's usability in the future.

 ## Agile in the Project

 Agile methodology played a vital role in the development of this project, fostering collaboration, adaptability, and iterative progress.
 The team embraced Agile principles to break down tasks, prioritize work, and deliver increments of value throughout the hackathon.